DataDog/kics/documentation/rules/k8s/container_runs_unmasked.md

 ### Description

  Containers should not have full (unmasked) access to the host's `/proc` filesystem, as this can expose sensitive information and allow kernel parameter changes.
+A PodSecurityPolicy's `spec.allowedProcMountTypes` must not include the value "Unmasked" and should include "Default" to restrict proc mount behavior.
+Allowing "Unmasked" increases the risk of information disclosure and potential host compromise.

 ## Compliant Code Examples